xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 *Falsification conditions:*

+The encoding is considered ineffective and rejected for Q123 if:

-* If the encoding fails to consistently assign lower `Tension_interp` to toy interpretable models than to scrambled models, across a broad enough sample, it is considered ineffective and rejected for Q123.
+1. For a broad enough sample of toy versus scrambled model pairs, the encoding fails to consistently assign lower `Tension_interp` to toy interpretable models than to scrambled models, relative to a pre-declared threshold.
-* If the sign of the average tension difference between the two model classes is sensitive to arbitrary choices within the fixed probe library (for example different but equally plausible subsets of probes) in a way that violates the fairness constraints, this signals that the encoding is not robust and should be revised or rejected.
+2. The sign or magnitude of the average tension difference between the two model classes is highly sensitive to arbitrary choices within the fixed probe library that stay within the admissible class, in a way that violates the fairness constraints in Section 3.3.
+For example, replacing a small fraction of probes with equally plausible alternatives must not completely reverse the ordering of tension between the two classes.

 *Semantics implementation note:*